iliacube/Face-Recognition-App/README.md

 Please see Face Verification App.ipynb for detailed instructions and comments throughout the whole code.
 The same code exists in the file Face Verification.py

 For the UI, execute the file face_id.py
+All the files needed in order to execute the code can be found at